 - How you would benefit from the scholarship–including your academic and career goals (if word count allows)

 Also remember to write in an optimistic tone.
 Writing about your financial situation or hardships might not be the most positive thing to share.
-But you can turn it around with an optimistic tone by writing about how you’re grown as a person, what previous experiences taught you, and where you’re going from here.
+But you can turn it around with an optimistic tone by writing about how these challenges have taught you resiliency and grit.

 Template to structure your financial need scholarship essay